2021 IPL Betting - Latest Betting Odds

 Indian Premier League Live Betting

-Don’t forget that all IPL games can be bet on in running.
-As I stated earlier, the liquidity on the betting exchanges is excellent, which makes for plenty of opportunities for trading cricket on Betfair.
+And as we alluded to, the liquidity on the betting exchanges is excellent.
+This makes for plenty of opportunities for trading cricket on Betfair.

 It seemed to be a bit of light relief for the players, a chance to let their hair down, and throw the bat a bit without any real pressure.
 Or if a bowler, and you went round the park, so what, it was only a bit of fun.